 - Dr Jack Brown was was awarded his doctorate at Queen Mary, University of London in November 2017, for his thesis on the redevelopment of London’s Docklands and the emergence of Canary Wharf in the 1980s.

-- Michelle Clement is currently working on a PhD on Sir Michael Barber and the Prime Minister’s Delivery Unit 2001-05, sponsored by Hewlett Packard Enterprise.
+- Dr Michelle Clement completed a PhD on Sir Michael Barber and the Prime Minister’s Delivery Unit 2001-05, sponsored by Hewlett Packard Enterprise.
 The PhD represents the first academic study of the PMDU with access to Barber’s private, unpublished diaries.

 The Strand Group has also undertaken partnered research projects with No. 10 Downing Street, including the online video history projects Men of Secrets: The Cabinet Secretaries (undertaken at Queen Mary University of London when the Mile End Group), and Margaret Thatcher and No. 10.
-The relationship between the Strand Group and No. 10 has also led to the creation of the Researcher in Residence at No. 10 Downing Street project, a newly-created role developed in partnership with the charitable organisation the Brilliant Club, HPE and King’s Widening Participation Department.
-This role has led to the production of a series of history blogs and a range of outreach activities, with an upcoming book on the ‘geography of power’ at No. 10 by the role’s first holder, Dr Jack Brown, currently being written up.
+The relationship between the Strand Group and No. 10 also includes the post of the Researcher in Residence at No. 10 Downing Street.
+This role has led to the production of a series of history blogs and a range of outreach activities, and Dr Jack Brown’s book, No. 10: The Geography of Power at Downing Street.